Awards

 The Beth Shapiro Award

-Presented at the same time as the Weber-Durkheim Prize, this award goes to a graduating sociology major whose character and personality have made a special impact on the department.
+Presented at the same time as the Weber-Durkheim Prize, this award goes to a graduating sociology major whose character and contributions have made a special impact on the department.
 It is also accompanied by a cash prize.

 List of Previous Award Recipients